markusfisch/bots/README.md

 server is running on.

 If you don't have access to a shell, you can still play the game from any device with a web browser.
-Just open `templates/web/bot.html` and write a bot.
+Just open the file `templates/web/bot.html` or simply click [here](https://markusfisch.github.io/bots/) and write a bot in JavaScript.

 ## Playing automatically